asynkron/protoactor-website/hugo/content/docs/cluster/intro/clusterintro.md

 ![Initial State](clusteridentity1.png)

 ### Topology Update
 When the cluster membership is updated and the topology changes due to the Node B’s outage, all cluster members acquire such an event from the cluster provider.
 Each server instance then re-computes the hash value of its owning grains and checks if it still owns them.
 If a grain needs to be owned by another server instance, the ownership is transferred to the new owner.
-This guarantees that owners are always placed on each ideal node that is determined by consistent hashing while grain instances stay where they are currentlylocated.
+This guarantees that owners are always placed on each ideal node that is determined by consistent hashing while grain instances stay where they are currently located.

 ![Topology Update](clusteridentity2.png)